 Bill & Karen enjoy traveling.
 Often going to Pittsburgh, Baltimore and Leesburg to visit family, to NH to see friends and visiting Carolina’s beautiful beaches during the Summer.
 They have had the opportunity to travel to Europe a couple of times in recent years, visiting Scotland and Ireland, Germany, Austria and Switzerland.

 Bill and Karen enjoy membership in NOPA.
 They have launched wine groups, chaired Fermented Fridays, organized popup social gatherings and enjoy meeting other Newcomers while attending a variety of NOPA events.

-Originally a civil engineer, through several transformations I became a golf course architect over 30 years ago.
-I have had the opportunity to work on the design of golf courses throughout the US and also Asia, Europe, and South America.
-This career also afforded me the opportunity to travel extensively – which I loved.
-Now semi-retired, I still work with several other golf course architects preparing plans for projects all over the world.
+Originally a civil engineer, through several transformations he became a golf course architect over 30 years ago.
+He has had the opportunity to work on the design of golf courses throughout the US and also Asia, Europe, and South America.
+This career also afforded him the opportunity to travel extensively – which he loved.
+Now semi-retired, he still works with several other golf course architects preparing plans for projects all over the world.

 Bill had hoped his move to Pinehurst would improve his golf, but he laments that after 60 years of playing, it just keeps getting worse.
 Fortunately, NOPA has helped him see that there is so much more to enjoy in the area.